WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 Viscous Damping and Morison Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-WEC-Sim allows for the definition of additional damping and added-mass terms; for more information about the numerical formulation of viscous damping and Morison Elements, refer to :ref:`theory:Viscous Damping and Morison Elements`.
+WEC-Sim allows for the definition of additional damping and added-mass terms; for more information about the numerical formulation of viscous damping and Morison Elements, refer to :ref:`man/theory:Viscous Damping and Morison Elements`.

 Viscous Damping